Are you an adviser? Go to Unbiased Pro

 • Dividends don’t count as ‘relevant UK earnings’ for the purposes of tax relief on pension contributions that you make yourself (see below)

 If you plan to rely on dividends for some or most of your income, then ensure you have a rigorous accounting function in place to declare profits and account for dividends in good time.
-Your accountant can also help you work out which method of payment is most tax-efficient for both yourself and your company – as this can be quite convoluted.

-Receiving pension contributions directly from your company
+Can you receive pension contributions directly from your company?

 A third possible way to receive tax-efficient remuneration is in the form of pension contributions directly from your company.
-This is different from contributing to your pension yourself, as it counts as an employer pension contribution.

 The benefits of making employer pension contributions